 Permits must be displayed on the job site along with all corresponding documentations including the approved job copy of construction plans.

-It is the responsibility of the contractor to call for all required inspections.
+It is the responsibility of the Permit Applicant or their Authorized Designee to call for all required inspections.
 Requests for inspections must be made at least four (4) hours in advance.
 The permit number must be supplied for all scheduling requests.

 Inspections are scheduled Monday through Friday during regular business hours and scheduled on the following:

 - Afternoon Inspections: Minimum 4-hour notice, calling before 12PM can be scheduled that same day

 - Morning Inspections: Minimum 4-hour notice, calling after 12PM will be scheduled the next business day

 The following list of inspections are required during the construction of all residential and commercial buildings within the city limits of Osage Beach.